Updated: Aug 14, 2022

-1. S3 heart sound heard in heart failure and Cor pulmonale.
+1. S3 heart sound is heard in heart failure and Cor pulmonale.

 2. Afterload is pressure measured by PVR (lungs) and SVR (body).
 Afterload (SVR) is low in distributive shock (neurogenic, anaphylaxis, sepsis).